theoreticalphysicsftw/bitmap-tree/README.md

 Internally it's implemented as an 32/64-ary tree of 32/64 bit integers storing the bits.
 Leaf nodes are flattened to contain 4096 available bit positions.

-For managing 16 777 216 resources the tree has only 3 levels and requires calculating single ctz/BitScanForward intrinsic per node.
+For managing 16 777 216 resources the tree has only 3 levels and requires calculating 3 ctz/BitScanForward intrinsics.

 ## Building